 i.
 Employment Equity

-Ontario Basketball is committed to taking steps to remedy any lack of diversity in its workplace and work-related activities.
+Ontario Basketball is committed to taking steps to remedy any lack of diversity and inclusion in its workplace and work-related activities.
 Therefore, where job candidates are of equal or substantially equal merit, but where one candidate is a member of one of the groups intended to be protected by this policy and from which increased representation is sought, that person will be chosen.

 ii.
 Sexual Harassment Policy

 Evaluations of employees will be conducted by the Board of Directors of OBA and/or its designate(s).
-Evaluations of employees at OBA will conducted annually to ensure that problems are identified at an early stage and can be rectified.
+Evaluations of employees at OBA will be conducted annually to ensure that problems are identified at an early stage and can be rectified.
 Open discussion with employees will be encouraged at each evaluation to allow employees to notify the Board of Directors of OBA of any area of dissatisfaction.
 The expectations of the Board of Directors of Ontario Basketball will be explained in detail at the initial interview.
 These same expectations will be formalized into evaluation criteria which are applied to all employees and will be discussed with the employee at each evaluation.
 Evaluations will be based on performance, and recommendations and evaluations will be kept on file.

 All compensation decisions, including salary levels and bonuses, will be made by Ontario Basketball in accordance with the evaluation criteria presented first at initial interviews and later used in performance reviews.
 These criteria are intended to be neutral and merit based.